Ángel Di María: 2017–2020: World Cup disappointment and Copa América third-place

-2021–2022: Copa América and World Cup triumphs
+2021–2022: Copa América, Finalissima, and World Cup triumphs

 In June 2021, Di María was included in the Argentina national team for the 2021 Copa América in Brazil.
 On 21 June, he assisted the only goal of the match, scored by Papu Gómez, in Argentina's third group match against Paraguay; the result allowed his side to progress to the quarter-finals.
 In the final of the tournament against the hosts Brazil on 10 July, he scored the only goal of the match to give Argentina their joint record 15th Copa América title with Uruguay and their first international title since 1993.
 He ran onto a long pass from Rodrigo De Paul into the Brazilian penalty area.
 The pass was slightly deflected by Brazilian defender Renan Lodi before Di María controlled the ball with the outside of his left foot; he then chipped the ball over the goalkeeper Ederson, giving Argentina an early lead.
 Although he was substituted late in the second half of the match, the goal would hold as the winning effort for Argentina.

 On 1 June 2022, Di María scored Argentina's second goal in a 3–0 win over the reigning European champions, Italy, at Wembley Stadium in the 2022 Finalissima.

 On 11 November 2022, Di María was named in the final squad for the 2022 FIFA World Cup in Qatar.
 On 26 November, he recorded an assist on Messi's opening goal in Argentina's second group match, a 2–0 win over Mexico.
 On 18 December, Di María scored his team's second goal against France in the final, minutes after winning the penalty for the first goal as Argentina defeated France 4–2 on penalties, after the match ended 3–3 in extra-time, to win the World Cup.
-He was surprised by coach's decision to start him on the left and thought Scaloni was "confused," but Scaloni convinced Di Maria how he wanted to game plan with him specifically on the left.
+He was surprised by the coach's decision to start him on the left and thought Scaloni was "confused," but Scaloni convinced Di María how he wanted to game plan with him specifically on the left.